CreatorWorkflowsNow/lab_aemc/docs/140_Configure_AES_in_Dev.md

 | 28) Move **Abel Tuter** to the right hand side and click **Save**.  |

-*The purpose of this step is to add users to the group "App Engine Studio Users" which will grant them access to App Engine Studio via the role **sn_app_eng_studio.user**.*
+*The purpose of this step is to add adding Abel to the group "App Engine Studio Users" is that his membership in the group will grant him access to App Engine Studio via the role **sn_app_eng_studio.user**.*

 <!--
 {: .important}